Undergraduate Fellowship on Native American Health

-Are you envisioning a career in medicine, health professions, public health policy or health research with Native American communities?
-If so, you are invited to apply to this paid UNM undergraduate fellowship.
-As an Undergraduate Fellow, you will explore important environmental factors influencing health in Native American communities, and share your reflections with UNM peers and the public.
+Are you passionate about shaping the future of healthcare in Native American communities?
+If you are pursuing a career in medicine, health professions, public health policy, or health research, we invite you to apply for this paid UNM undergraduate fellowship.
+As an Undergraduate Fellow, you will immerse yourself in the critical factors influencing health in Native American populations.

 Fellowship experiences will include:

-• You will meet as a group weekly throughout the Spring 2024 semester.
-Every other week will include a workshop or structured activity focused on indigenous environmental health, while the remaining weeks will include mentoring, structured peer conversations, and work on student final projects.
-Spring meetings will be held on most Tuesdays at 5:00 pm, except for holidays and university closures.
-Most meetings will be held by zoom, though some will be held in-person.
+• Weekly Group Meetings: Throughout the Spring 2025 semester, you will meet as a group every week.
+Every other week will feature a workshop or structured activity focused on Indigenous health and healthcare workforce professions.
+On the alternate weeks, you will engage in mentoring, structured peer conversations, and work on your final projects.
+Meetings will primarily occur on Tuesdays at 5:00 PM, with the exception of holidays and university closures.
+Most meetings will be conducted via Zoom, although some may be held in person.

-• Additionally, you will have a unique opportunity to participate in a pilot project with the UNM Center for Native American Health to develop a collaborative Zine about the environmental and social risk factors for diabetes.
+• Collaborative Zine Project: You will also have a unique opportunity to participate in a project with the UNM Center for Native American Health, where you will collaborate on a Zine that addresses healthcare workforce needs and social risk factors for diabetes.

-• You will present your fellowship reflection project and/or your Zine project at a special session at the UNM Undergraduate Research Opportunities Conference (UROC) on 4/12/24.
+• Presentation Opportunity: You will present your fellowship reflection project and/or your Zine project at a special session during the UNM Undergraduate Research Opportunities Conference (UROC) on April 11, 2025.

 Fellows Compensation and Selection

-1. Twenty students will be selected to participate in the Spring 2024 as Health Research Fellows.
+1. A total of twenty students will be selected to participate as Health Research Fellows in the Spring 2025 semester.

-4. Students from all academic disciplines are encouraged to participate.
-Selection priority will be given to students who are planning a career in medicine, health professions, public health policy or health research, or whose future goals are connected to environmental health research, advocacy or public policy.
+4. We invite students from diverse academic backgrounds to apply.
+However, priority will be given to those pursuing careers in medicine, health professions, public health policy, or health research, as well as those with aspirations related to environmental health research, advocacy, or public policy.

-8. Selection of Health Research Fellows will be based on a wholistic review of student motivation (especially student commitment to serving in Native communities), student readiness to engage in meaningful dialogue, strengths that students bring to the cohort, and student experience with community service and volunteerism.
-It is important to note that “community service” is defined broadly, and includes caring for aging family members and friends.
+8. The selection of Health Research Fellows will involve a holistic review of each applicant's motivation, particularly their commitment to serving Native communities, readiness to engage in meaningful dialogue, strengths they bring to the cohort, and experiences related to community service and volunteerism.
+It is important to recognize that “community service” encompasses a broad definition, including caregiving for aging family members and friends.

 How can this fellowship benefit your career?

-• You will learn the importance and approaches to ethical research, advocacy, and public policy in Native American Environmental Health.
+• You will learn the importance and approaches to ethical research, advocacy, and public policy on Native American Health issues.

 • You will build peer and professional connections to others who are committed to healthy Native American Communities.